CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 some similarities.)
 :::

-The basic statement of any type theory is claims with the form "this `a` is a thing of type `A`".
+The basic statement of any type theory is a claim of the form "this `a` is a thing of type `A`".
 We write this symbolically using a colon, so `a : A`.
 In the expression `a : A`, the `a` is an "element" of the type `A`.